okuvshynov/vimqq/README.md

 ## TODO

-- [ ] queue.
-Some predefined template where I can pick some context and then I let it work
+- [ ] Collect message from various pieces of content?
 - [ ] all open files context?
 - [ ] incremental context retrieval/search with tool use.
 Which ctags to follow, which symbols to lookup, etc. something with language server?
 E.g. let LLM navigate with YCM-like commands? treesitter? etc.